 Column 2 UDA self assessable development Column 3 - UDA assessable development Column 1 Exempt development Column 3A Permissible development Column 3B Prohibited development All development specified in Schedule 1.
 Material change of use for: sales office and display home home based business.
-Environmentally relevant activities for which a code of environmental compliance has been made under the Environmental Protection Regulation 1998 .
-Material change of use for a "preferred land use" where not involving building work and complying with the applicable1 car parking ratios.
+Environmentally relevant activities for which a code of environmental compliance has been made under the Environmental Protection Regulation 1998.
+Material change of use for a "preferred land use" where not involving building work and complying with the applicable car parking ratios.
 Operational work in accordance with the agreed standards as stated in a UDA development approval.
 All development (other than development specified in Column 3b) carried out in a heritage place as identified in Map 4.
 All development (other than development specified in Column 1, Column 2 or Column 3b) carried out on premises adjoining a heritage place as identified in Map 4.
 All other development not specified in Column 1, Column 2 or Column 3B.
 Material change of use for: extractive industry general industry heavy industry, or house.
-1 as required for the precinct or previously approved.